Budget Basics: The 50/30/20 Rule Explained

 Why the 20% Savings Bucket Matters Most

-Common Pitfalls That Quietly Break the Budget
+Common Mistakes That Quietly Derail the Budget

 Key Takeaways